• Skip to primary navigation

 Location

-Tradition is about a 30-minute drive to the beach.
-Close enough to go as often as you want without any inconvenience, but far enough inland so as to not have to pay coastal insurance rates.
-Win-win.
+Even though on the map Tradition looks super close to the coast, it's still about a 30-minute drive to the beach.
+So it is close enough for regular days at the beach, but far enough inland so as to not have to pay excessive coastal insurance rates.

 Amenities